|Trip Duration 12 Days||Trip Grading Strenuous|

 The best seasons to trek to the Everest region are Autumn (from mid-September till end of November) and Spring (beginning of March until mid-May).
 Temperatures will drop considerably as you ascend higher every day.
 The nights are cold (between -10C to 5C) and the days are sunny and hot (between 10C to 20C).
 Mornings are usually clear, with clouds building up in the afternoon and disappearing at night.

-TRIP GRADE – Moderate to fairly challenging
+TRIP GRADE – Challenging

 A Typical Day